LG xboom Bounce Speaker Review

 Videos/Movies

-The LG xboom Bounce isn't suited to playing back video or movie audio.
-While it can get reasonably loud and can playback stereo content without downmixing to mono, it's hampered by its high latency with Android devices.
-While latency values are slightly lower with iOS devices, there's still a chance you'll experience sync issues between your audio and video (though apps and devices compensate for this in different ways).
-Furthermore, the lack of bass-range presence can rob action sequences and dramatic scenes of some of their power, with movie audio erring on the side of tinny.
+The LG xboom Bounce is disappointing for videos and movies.
+While it gets impressively loud for its size and can play stereo content without downmixing to mono, it's hampered by its high latency with Android devices.
+While latency values are slightly lower with iOS devices, there's still a chance you'll experience sync issues between your audio and video, though apps and devices compensate for this in different ways.
+Furthermore, the lack of bass can rob action sequences and dramatic scenes of some of their power, with movie audio erring on the side of thin.

 Pros